enricoguerriero/DeepNeuralNetworkProject/README.md

 ### How to use it

 To install all the necessary library, just run in the terminal "pip install -r requirements.txt".
+For the model with pretraining, we used the dataset of January2015 on lichess website.

 7 different programs can be run: